New Jersey DWI Car Accident Attorneys

 Proudly serving all of New Jersey

-Legal Representation for Drunk Driving Car Accident Victim
+Legal Representation for Drunk Driving Car Accident Victims

-When a drunk driver causes an accident, he or she may face criminal charges.
+When a driver who is drunk or under the influence of drugs causes an accident, he or she may face criminal charges.
 But a criminal conviction will not automatically result in monetary compensation for the injured victim.
-If a drunk driver has injured you or a loved one, it is important to get more information about all your legal rights and options.
+If an impaired driver has injured you or a loved one, it is important to get more information about all your legal rights and options.

 The experienced NJ car accident lawyers at Lependorf & Silverstein, P.C., have helped victims and their families financially pursue impaired drivers.
-We understand how one negligent act like getting behind the wheel while intoxicated can turn another family's life upside down.
+We understand how one negligent act can turn another family's life upside down.

 Our DWI Accident Verdicts and Settlements